-The Hampton Roads Prostate Health Forum (The Forum) is pleased that the United States Preventive Task Force (The Task Force) in its final recommendation is reversing its 2012 Grade D recommendation against PSA screening for all men.
+The Hampton Roads Prostate Health Forum (The Forum) is pleased that the United States Preventive Task Force (The Task Force) in its final recommendation reversed its 2012 Grade D recommendation against PSA screening for all men.
 The Forum strongly supports the Task Force’s Grade C recommendation for offering PSA screening to individual patients based on their risk factors and discussion of the benefits and risks of screening with their health care providers.
 This reflects the appropriate importance of shared decision making in this context.

 The Forum is recognized in Hampton Roads, Virginia as the region’s preeminent source of prostate cancer education and early detection events.
-We believe awareness and educational training should start at age 35 for African American (and other high risk men) and the women in their lives so that by the time these men reach age 40, they will know the risks and benefits of PSA testing and digital rectal exams.
+We believe awareness and educational training should start at age 35 for Black (and other high risk men) and the women in their lives so that by the time these men reach age 40, they will know the risks and benefits of PSA testing and digital rectal exams.
 They will also know the value of active surveillance and the increasing number of new diagnostic tools and treatment therapies.

 Early Detection Guide

 - Promote knowledge of early detection through awareness and educational activities with a focus on the benefits and potential harms of PSA testing and wellness involving diet, nutrition, exercise, weight control, psychosocial and cultural sensitivities starting at age 35.